 Our safety steering committee consists of a variety of skill backgrounds, job levels, and experience, but the common denominators make this group a powerful tool for our company: they are empowered to make safety decisions, and they share one vision of Best is Standard.
 Through safety meetings, regularly-updated guidelines, out-of-the-box thinking, and internal communications, our safety team helps instill the importance and ownership of safety in everyone.

 If we aren’t able, as a company, to provide our employees with the best tools for the jobs they are tasked with completing, we should never expect the best outcome.
 By working to ensure every team member has the technology, machinery, and training to meet the needs of each project in an efficient way, we are able to let our employees shine by doing their best work.

 Ultimately, the measure of our success in providing our employees what they need comes down to actually asking for feedback from our team.
-We regularly schedule check-in times with our team members, and we’ve also been humbled to have public feedback from our employees in 2018 and 2019 by being awarded Best Place to Work (2019) and Top Workplace (‘18, ‘19) in Charlotte.
+We regularly schedule check-in times with our team members, and we’ve also been humbled to have public feedback from our employees by being awarded Best Place to Work (2019) and Top Workplace (‘18, ‘19, '20) in Charlotte.
 While flattering, these awards are meaningful to us because they are based on surveys of our employees.
 Our leader, Brian McManus, has also received two leadership awards - the most recent being Most Admired CEO from Charlotte Business Journal.